 Introduction

 Mastitis due to environmental pathogens, such as those commonly found in bedding material, has now become the “most common and costly form of mastitis in modern dairy herds” that have implemented standard mastitis control practices limiting the effect of contagious pathogens (Klaas and Zadoks, 2018).
 Teats of dairy cattle may be in direct contact with bedding materials for 40 to 60% of the day, making this an important potential source of exposure to opportunistic environmental mastitis pathogens (Tucker and Weary, 2004; Cook et al., 2005; Hogan and Smith, 2012).
 Work exploring how bedding materials relate to a cow’s risk of contracting mastitis has understandably focused on the most frequently used bedding materials and housing systems in the dairy industry.
 Currently, the most common type of dairy cattle housing for organic farms in Vermont is a tiestall barn, with freestall barns a distant second (Andrews et al., 2021).
 As consumer opinion about confinement housing of dairy cattle evolves and influences dairy policy, both the dairy industry and consumers are looking to move away from traditional housing systems which restrict cow movement (Barkema et al., 2015).
 Many smaller-scale organic dairy farmers in Vermont with aging facilities, and especially tiestall barns, may be looking to adopt a bedded pack system on their farms as a form of loose-housing (Andrews et al., 2021).
-(Bewley et al., 2017)(Neher et al., 2022)These loose-housing structures are perceived to integrate well into pasture-based farm systems, and state and federal agencies in the U.S. are providing financial incentives for dairies to build these structures as part of manure management practices which improve water quality and contribute to soil conservation (USDA; Andrews et al., 2021).
+The term “bedded pack” encompasses a variety of management styles (Bewley et al., 2017), including compost bedded-packs (CBP), which utilize aerobic decomposition to break down a bedding material of fine wood sawdust or shavings (The Dairyland Initiative, 2024)- citation needs to be added later by hand) (Bewley et al., 2017; Endres, 2021), as well as “traditional” or “deep bedded packs” (The Dairyland Initiative, 2024)- citation needs to be added later by hand) (Thurgood, 2009; Benson, 2012; Bewley et al., 2017).
+In a traditional bedded pack system, large volumes of straw or hay are added daily to an untilled system in which strata of bedding and waste accumulate throughout the period of time when cows are housed on it; oxygen is retained in the system by the selection of bedding material and the timing of its application (Neher et al., 2022).
+For the current purposes of the study, the inclusive term “bedded pack” was used to encompass both types of systems, and was defined as an enclosed loose housing facility deeply bedded with organic material, in which bedding and waste accumulate throughout the 6–8-month period of time when cows are housed on it and which is only removed once a year.
+Both systems use carbon-rich substrates to create a clean, comfortable surface which allows animals to move freely, and urine and manure are not removed when bedding material is renewed, in contrast with other housing systems.
+Bedded packs (BP) are perceived to integrate well into pasture-based farm systems, and state and federal agencies in the U.S. are providing financial incentives for dairies to build these structures as part of manure management practices which improve water quality and contribute to soil conservation (USDA; Andrews et al., 2021).